“The patterns will keep re-appearing until the lesson is learnt…”

 I am no guru by any means but here is what I would say,when you see patterns happening in your life, PAUSE!
 As this is not the time to take quick action!

-Ask yourself how you have contributed to the situation without blaming either yourself or other party.
+Ask yourself how you have contributed to the situation without blaming either yourself or the other parties involved.
 Don’t be quick to act instead take some time to pause and reflect.

 1.Hold Yourself Accountable